When Should I Change My Air Conditioner’s Air Filter at Home?

-Peitz Service Experts offers a simple solution; sign up for the Service Experts Email Club.
+It’s simple; sign up for the Service Experts Email Club.
 When you do, you can elect to receive (or not) great email coupons and newsletters with a lot of tips and discounts on AC repairs and tune-ups.
-In addition, your email subscription preferences let’s you set a reminder to change your Pierre area home's air filter every 30, 60, 90, 120 or 365 days, or a specific date of your choice.
+Also, your email subscription preferences let’s you set a reminder to change your Philadelphia area home’s air filter every 30, 60, 90, 120 or 365 days, or the date of your choosing.

 How to replace your return air filter

-Most people know how to replace the air filter in their unit, but some houses have an additional filter in the return ductwork.
-Whether you have one or not is dependent on the HVAC manufacturer's recommendation.
-Your system is designed to handle a certain amount of pressure in your home sweet home, and the more filters you have the fiercer the blower motor works, which can decrease the life of your system if it isn't designed for it.
-Learning whether you have a return filter and replacing it is a piece of cake:
+Most people know how to replace the air filter in their system, but some homes have another filter in the return vent.
+Whether you have one or not is dependent on what your unit’s manufacturer recommends.
+Your system is engineered to handle a certain amount of pressure in your home sweet home, and the more filters you have the more the blower motor works, which can shorten the life of your system if it isn’t designed for it.
+Finding out whether you have a return filter and replacing it is a piece of cake:

 - Find your return air vents.